 }

-Webhooks can also be defined as Connections in the dashboard and referenced by the id
+Webhooks can also be defined as Connections in the dashboard and referenced by the connection id

 property.